Does Chamomile Tea Have Caffeine? Everything You Need to Know

 One 8oz cup of chamomile tea contains roughly 2 calories, 21mg of potassium, a small amount of vitamin A, and traces of calcium, iron, magnesium, folate, and beta carotene.1

 On one end of the scale, there's Zest high caffeine tea and coffee.
-On the other end of the scale, you'll find herbal teas like chamomile.
+On the other end of the scale, you'll find herbal teas like our sleep tea.
 While a delicious chamomile tea may have interesting medical applications and a great range of nutrients, one key thing it is lacking is caffeine.

 Chamomile tea is caffeine free.